tomjoht/tomjoht.github.io/_posts/2016/8/2016-08-15-translation-complexities-static-site-generations-need-dynamic-variables.md

 If you've managed translation projects and want to share your insights, please do so in the comments below.
 One reason I write posts about topics or techniques that I'm still developing is to learn from others ahead of time and hopefully avoid mistakes that I might otherwise make without this input.

-{{site.data.alerts.ad}}To create great content for your user manuals, you need good, efficient <a href="http://bit.ly/clickhelponlinedoctool">online help tools</a>.
-ClickHelp is a modern help writing tool &mdash; hosted and browser-based, <a href="https://clickhelp.co/">Clickhelp</a> provides powerful single-sourcing features while remaining easy to use.{{site.data.alerts.end}}
+{{site.data.alerts.ad}}To create great content for your user manuals, you need good, efficient <a rel="nofollow" href="https://clickhelp.com/">online help tools</a>.
+ClickHelp is a modern help writing tool &mdash; hosted and browser-based, <a rel="nofollow" href="https://clickhelp.co/">ClickHelp</a> provides powerful single-sourcing features while remaining easy to use.{{site.data.alerts.end}}